Rasta Cafe Rock Climbing

 Solid granite, tough on the fingers and fun climbs.

 Currently hosts 4 lead routes (possibly 5) on the north face.
-Almost all of them can be set up for top rope by scrambling up the east-facing slab (you can hike up all the way to the summit for some gorgeous views and a family picnic, but it is a bit delicate, exposed, not to be attempted on a potentially rainy day).
+The first twp can be set up for top rope by scrambling up the east-facing slab (you can hike up all the way to the summit for some gorgeous views and a family picnic, but it is a bit delicate, exposed, not to be attempted on a potentially rainy day).

 These routes were developed by Keerthi Pais in early 2000's, and Rasta Cafe was meant to be a climber-hangout, with its own little climbing wall too.